ayush-2810/Data-structures-in-python/README.md

     - **Linked_list_deletion_from_between** : This file contains the way in which we can delete a node from the between of two nodes of the linked list.

     - **Linked_list_duplicate_deletion** : This file contains the way in which we can delete a the duplicats node in the linked list.

+    - Linked_list_rotation : This file contains the way in which we can rotate the linked list.